Flexible working

 “How much” is hard to solve

 Most roles are still designed to fit a notional ’ideal worker’ – a man, working full time and ready for overtime, with someone at home enabling him to give his full attention to work.
 Long hours are endemic in the UK, and work-related stress is the leading cause of days lost to sickness every year.
 Work-home boundaries are blurred.
 Work intensification continues to demand more, and more, of our time.
-Covid-related losses and financial challenges make it hard to consider reducing workloads and responsibility spans.
+The financial challenges of the economic crisis make it hard to consider reducing workloads and responsibility spans.

 And it’s always easier not to change, however much evidence we have that change is necessary and will be positive.